JulianKunkel/siox/README.md

 4.3 Simplified instrumentation using siox-inst.

-This tool is provided to simplify the task of setting the appropriate flags.
+This tool is provided to simplify the task of setting the appropriate flags (as listed in 4.1 and 4.2).
 You can invoke it like:
 siox-inst [LIST of LAYERS] [wrap|dlsym] [Command] Specification of dlsym is optional.